 Listening may be the most important skill that a leader can have.
 If you want to become a better leader, focus on becoming a better listener first.
 Not only does it enhance your ability as a communicator, but it also conveys respect to the person that you are having a conversation with.
-Listening to what another has to say generates a robust conversation which, ultimately, enables us to forge a path forward.
+Listening to what a physician, a nurse manager, or a fellow nurse has to say generates a robust conversation which, ultimately, enables us to forge a path forward together.

 Through the years, I’ve learned that listening may come naturally to some.
 But for most, it is a conscious effort.
 Which is why I have compiled certain phrases that encourage me and others to listen.
 Here are some favorites that have served me well throughout the years.

 - I am not sure I understand…could you tell me more?

 - Do you think I understand this correctly?

 - Do we understand the problem correctly?
 Are we asking the right questions?

 - I see it differently…

 - What support do you need, what would support look like?